edimaudo/interview-questions/RBC/Performance_enablement/Hierarchy Test Case/Solution.md

 ### Potential Approaches

 #### Idea 1 - Recursive query
-Use a recursive query traverse through the data that looks something like this.
+Use a recursive query to traverse through the data that looks something like this.

 WITH cte_employee AS (
    cte_query_definition

    UNION ALL

-   cte_query_definition filter on employee postion and manager position )
+   cte_query_definition filter on employee position and manager position )

 SELECT *